shi-yan/codestage/README.md

 ### Key features

-* mutable code samples, easy to conduct experiments on
+* Mutable code samples, easy to conduct experiments on
-* samples can be navigated by a menu supporting nested menu items
+* Samples can be navigated by a menu supporting nested items
-* no backend is need
+* No backend is needed

-To see a demo of a deployed CodeStage site: [WebGPUTutorial](https://shi-yan.github.io/WebGPUTutorial/?sample=test_base)
+To see a demo of a deployed CodeStage site: [Demo](https://shi-yan.github.io/codestage/)

 ## Installation
 ```